Active ingredient

 Having vaccines while you are taking Mercaptopurine

-You can take Mercaptopurine with food or on an empty stomach but the choice of method should be consistent from day to day.
+You can take Mercaptopurine with food or on an empty stomach, but the choice of method should be consistent from day to day.
 You should take your medicine at least 1 hour before or 2 hours after having milk or dairy products.

 It is not expected that Mercaptopurine will affect your ability to drive or use machines, but no studies have been done to confirm this.

-If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before you take Mercaptopurine tablets.
+If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicine.

 Mercaptopurine should only be prescribed to you by a specialist doctor who is experienced in treating cancers of the blood.